mabdinur/starterprojectspring/README.md

 ### Tracer Configuration

 To enable tracing in your OpenTelemetry project configure a Tracer Bean.
 This bean will be auto wired to controllers to create and propagate spans.
 This can be seen in the `Tracer otelTracer()` method below.
 If you plan to use a trace exporter remember to also include it in this configuration class.
-In [section 3](#instrumentation-using-opentelemetry-contrib-spring-in-progress) we will use an [annotation](#configtracer) to set up this configuration.
+In section 3 we will use an annotation to set up this configuration.

-A sample OpenTelemetry configuration using LogExporter is shown below:
+A sample OpenTelemetry configuration using LoggingExporter is shown below:

 ```java
 import org.springframework.context.annotation.Bean;